-The logic here is that a ‘big spender’ is more valuable to your business than a one time customer and prioritizing their experience, and retaining them for longer, is a sensible move.
+The logic here is that a ‘big spender’ or a repeat customer is more valuable to your business than a one-time customer and prioritizing their experience, and retaining them for longer, is a sensible move.

 Using your judgement, or a sentiment analytics tool, you can prioritize angry or disappointed customers in the ticket queue.